Genivia/ugrep/README.md

                   Output NUM lines of leading and trailing context surrounding each matching line.
 Places a --group-separator between contiguous groups of matches.
-If -o is specified, output the match with context to fit NUM columns before and after the match or shortening the match.
+If -o is specified, output the match with context to fit NUM columns before and after the match or shortens the match.
 See also options -A, -B and -y.

            -c, --count
                   Only a count of selected lines is written to standard output.
 If